swcarpentry/DEPRECATED-boot-camps/why_git.md

 -------------------------------------

-* **Version Control** - management of changes to documents, sources, and other aspects a repository
+* **Version Control** - management of changes to documents, sources, and other aspects of a repository

 ### Computational Science Perspective **absolutely essential!**: